TheCountt/microservice-demo-app/manifests/README.md

 - Generate a kubeconfig file  so that Group users will be able to connect to the clusters and perform operations they have permissions for.

 # Set Resource Quotas on Namespace(s)

 For more information, consult the Kubernetes Documentation.

-# Deployment of the Microservice Application
+# Deployment of the Microservice Application(using Ingress)

 Create the kubernetes objects in this order: